 What is the nature of our Honors Program?

 Honors is an open-access program.
-Students self-identify by earning at least a B in ENGL& 101 and then successfully completing certain initial Honors courses (HUM 195 HN and HUM 196 HN).
+Students self-identify by earning at least a B in ENGL& 101.
 Once they meet the established criteria they will fill out a brief application form and will be automatically accepted into the program.

 View the map that shows the pathway to leaving EvCC as an Honors Program graduate.

-- To enhance the probabilty of successful student transfer after a completion of the transfer degree
+- To enhance the probability of successful student transfer after a completion of the transfer degree

 - To instill confidence and pride in academic success